aodr3w/keiji/README.md

 # KEIJI - 計時 (time keeping)

-## Note:
+## note:
 - If you face any issues, please feel free to open an github issue.
-It will be addressed as soon as possible
+It will be addressed as soon as possible.

-## Dependencies
+## dependencies
 - go 1.22+
 - Please ensure that you have Go 1.22 or later installed on your system to build and run this project.
 Detailed installation instructions for Go can be found [here](https://go.dev/doc/install).

-## Platform
+## platform
 - macosx sonoma +
 - ubuntu 22.04

-## MOTIVIATION
+## motivation

 - Develop a concurrent task scheduling system in go.

-## SYSTEM OVERVIEW
+## system overview
 ![Keiji Scheduling System Overview](images/KEIJI-SCHEDULING-SYSTEM-OVERVIEW.png)

 ### description